Consistency and Asymptotic Normality of Latent Block Model Estimators: Introduction

 \section{Introduction}

-Coclustering is an unsupervised way to cluster simultaneously the rows and columns of a data matrix, and can be used in numerous applications such as recommendation systems, genomics or text mining.
-Among the coclustering methods, the Latent Block Model (LBM) is based on the definition of a probabilistic model.

-We observe a data matrix $\X=(\xij)$ with $n$ rows and $d$ columns and we suppose that there exists a row-partition with $g$ row-classes and a column-partition with $m$ column-classes.
-The row (resp. column) class for each row (resp. column) is unknown and has to be determined.
-Once determined, rows and columns can be re-ordered according to this coclustering, to let appear blocks that are homogeneous and distinct.
-This leads to a parsimonious data representation.
+Co-clustering is an unsupervised method to cluster simultaneously the $\n$ rows and $\dd$ columns of a rectangular data matrix.
+The assignments of each row to one of the row-clusters and of each column to one of the column-clusters are unknown and the aim is to determine them.
+Then, rows and columns can be re-ordered according to their assignments, highlighting the natural structure of the data with distinct blocks having homogeneous observations.
+This leads to a parsimonious data representation, as can be shown on Figure \ref{fig:cc}.

+Co-clustering can be used in numerous applications, and especially ones with large data sets, such as recommendation systems (to discover a segmentation of customers with regard to a segmentation of products), genomics (to simultaneously define groups of genes having the same expression with regards to groups of experimental conditions) or text mining (to define simultaneously groups of texts and groups of words).

-LBM can deal with binary (\cite{govaert2008block}), Gaussian (\cite{lomet2012}), categorical (\cite{keribin2015estimation}) or count (\cite{govaert2010latent}) data.
-Due to the complex dependence structure, neither the likelihood, nor the computation of the distribution of the assignments conditionally to the observations (E-step of the EM algorithm), and therefore the maximum likelihood estimator (MLE) are numerically tractable.
-Estimation can be however performed either with a variational approximation (leading to an approximate value of the MLE), or with a Bayesian approach (VBayes algorithm or Gibbs sampler).
-Notice that \cite{keribin2015estimation} recommend to perform a Gibbs sampler combined with a VBayes algorithm.
+Among the co-clustering methods, the Latent Block Model (LBM) defines a probabilistic model as a mixture model with latent rows and columns assignments.
+LBM can deal with binary (\cite{govaert2008block}), Gaussian (\cite{govaert2013co}), categorical (\cite{keribin2015estimation}) or count (\cite{govaert2010latent}) data.
+Due to the complex dependency structure induced by this modeling, neither the likelihood, nor the distribution of the assignments conditionally to the observations needed in the E-step of the EM algorithm, traditionnally used for mixture models, are numerically tractable.
+Estimation can be however performed either with a variational approximation leading to an approximate value of the maximum likelihood estimator, or with a Bayesian approach (VBayes algorithm or Gibbs sampler).
+For example, \cite{keribin2015estimation} recommends using a Gibbs sampler combined with a VBayes algorithm.

+The asymptotics of the maximum likelihood (MLE) and variational (VE) estimators also raise interesting theoretical questions.
+This topic was first addressed for the stochastic block model (SBM) (\cite{Snijders1997}), where the data is a random graph encoded by its adjacency binary matrix: the rows and columns represent the nodes, so that there is only one partition, shared by rows and columns, and a unique asymptotic direction.